Arab leaders gather to endorse counterproposal to Trump's Gaza plan, with ceasefire's fate uncertain

 Most of the rest were released in ceasefire agreements.
 Israel has rescued eight living hostages and recovered the remains of dozens more.

-Israel's 15-month offensive killed over 48,000 Palestinians, according to Gaza's Health Ministry.
-It does not say how many were fighters but says women and children made up more than half the dead.
+Israel's 15-month offensive killed more than 48,000 Palestinians, according to Gaza's Health Ministry.
+It doesn't say how many were fighters, but the ministry says women and children made up more than half the dead.
 Israel says it killed over 17,000 militants, without providing evidence.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war